-So far there have been many excellent textbooks on the superconductivity.1-7 Among them, the books by de Gennes, Tinkham, and Nakajima (best-seller book in Japan, unfortunately in Japanese) were very useful for us to understand the phenomena of superconductivity.
-There have been also very nice reviews, on the GL theory.
-It should be noted that so many useful mathematical techniques are developed by Trott in the Mathematica book.
+So far there have been many excellent textbooks on the superconductivity.1-7 Among them, the books by de Gennes,1 Tinkham,6 and Nakajima5 (the most popular textbook in Japan, unfortunately in Japanese) were very useful for our understanding the phenomena of superconductivity.
+There have been also very nice reviews,^{8,9} on the superconducting phenomena.
+We also note that one will find many useful mathematical techniques in the Mathematica book written by Trott.10